-Figure 1: This is the complete class diagram of the USAMP-II model, covering the clinical and ancillary part of the entire HL7 RIM.
+part of the entire HL7 RIM.
 This includes the traditional RIM areas: orders, service event, master service, scheduling, and patient care.
 The three service related class hierarchies (formally called master service, service order, and service event have been merged into one Service hierarchy.
 The attribute "mood_cd" distinguished between different nuances of a service (e.g., whether it's the service as ordered, as scheduled, as performed, as reported in history taking, as a goal, etc.) The second important novelty is the unification of Material that includes all the substantial "things" (except people) that services deal with.
-In spite the dramatic decrease in attributes, all current application layer requirements of HL7 version 2.3.1 5 Figure 2: A surgeon intends to perform a cholecystectomy because there are gallstones found by a 3 radiologist.
+In spite the dramatic decrease in attributes, all current application layer requirements of HL7 version 2.3.1 are covered Figure 2: A surgeon intends to perform a cholecystectomy because there are gallstones found by a radiologist.
 The medical record must attribute the "reason" link properly to the surgeon so as to avoid ambiguity as if the radiologist has suggested the cholecystectomy.
-The rule of attribution is that all service relationships are attributed to the responsible actor of the source service.
-24 Figure 3: Simple model of the essential sequential programming constructs: A statement may be primitive (not specialized.)
+The rule of attribution is that all service relationships are attributed to the responsible actor of the source service Figure 3: Simple model of the essential sequential programming constructs: A statement may be primitive (not specialized.)
 A conditional consists of a number of branches, each branch having a condition and a statement.
 A block is a sequence of statements that is executed once, while a loop is just a block executed more than once.
-Blocks (loops) can be exited with the exit statement, that is usually embedded in a conditional.
-31 Figure 4: Example of sequential plan construction for laparoscopic cholecystectomy.
+Blocks (loops) can be exited with the exit statement, that is usually embedded in a conditional Figure 4: Example of sequential plan construction for laparoscopic cholecystectomy.
 Edged boxes are Service instancess (all in definition "master" mood.)
 Rounded boxes are Service_relationship instances of type: plan-component.
 The sequence_nmb attribute orders the relationships into a sequence.
 Each service can in turn be decomposed into plan-components Figure 5: Example of plan construction with a concurrent region.
 Edged boxes are Service instances.
 Rounded boxes are Service_relationship instances of type: plan-component showing only the sequence_nmb attribute.
-Since the components A3.1, A3.2 and A3.3 all have the same sequence number (3) they may be executed in parallel.
-34 Figure 6: A simple condition representing a PRN medication order: Acetaminophen 1000 mg tab p.o.
+Since the components A3.1, A3.2 and A3.3 all have the same sequence number (3) they may be executed in parallel Figure 6: A simple condition representing a PRN medication order: Acetaminophen 1000 mg tab p.o.
 PRN for pain.
-Criteria always refer to the most recent service if the time attribute is not specified.
-Figure 7: Example of a complex criterion as a precondition for Service X, representing the Boolean expression ((A OR B) AND C) XOR (D OR E).
-36 Figure 8: Periodic events can be described in terms of a rotation or wave.
-The period $T$ , frequency $f$ , and angular velocity $\omega$ are equivalent measures of how often the event occurs in a unit of time.
-The phase $\varphi$ is a measure for the offset between the wave and a reference wave of the same frequency.
-The phase may be measured in a unit of plane angle or as a difference of time $\Delta t$ .
-Thus, all parameters describing the periodic event can be measured as time duration 38 Figure 9: Example of constructing a complex schedule as the intersection of various periodic intervals of time.
-The schedule is: every other day from Monday to Friday 8:00 to 10:00 AM for six times.
-Regardless of how the set of time was constructed, it has one outer bound interval and can be enumerated as a sequence of intervals, each representing one occurrence of the service Figure 10: A service as ordered by a doctor is only part of what needs to actually happen.
+Criteria always refer to the most recent service if the time attribute is not specified expression ((A OR B) AND C) XOR (D OR E) Figure 8: Periodic events can be described in terms of a rotation or wave.
+The period T , frequency f , and angular velocity w are equivalent measures of how often the event occurs in a unit of time.
+The phase j is a measure for the offset between the wave and a reference wave of the same frequency.
+The phase may be measured in a unit of plane angle or as a difference of time D .
+Thus, all parameters describing the periodic event can be measured as time duration can be enumerated as a sequence of intervals, each representing one occurrence of the service 40 Figure 10: A service as ordered by a doctor is only part of what needs to actually happen.
 Typically a real service consists of preparation and cleanup work that may take just as much time as the biologically relevant part of the service.
-While the medical reasoning will focus on the biologically relevant aspect of the service, scheduling must consider the entire service 44 iv October 4, 1999
+While the medical reasoning will focus on the biologically relevant aspect of the service, scheduling must consider the entire service iv October 4, 1999